Hirox1/my-first-git/README.md

 # my-first-git
-this is my first test git repository
+this is my first test git repository.